 Create multiple pages that redirect to each other

-- Navigate to Contacts > Forms and create two forms.
+- In your HubSpot Marketing account, navigate to Contacts > Forms and create two forms.
 One form will be the first set of questions and the other form will be the second set of questions.

-- Once your forms have been created, navigate the Content > Landing Pages.
+- Once your forms have been created, navigate in Marketing to Content > Landing Pages.

-- Click the form module and select your form (the second step) from the dropdown.
+- Click on the Form module and select your form (the second step) from the dropdown (1).

-- In the What should a visitor see after submitting your form? section, choose whether you'd like your contacts to see a thank you message or if you'd like contacts to be redirected to a thank you page after completing the multi-step form.
+- In the What should a visitor see after submitting your form? section, choose whether you'd like your contacts to see a thank you message or if you'd like contacts to be redirected to a thank you page after completing the multi-step form (2 and 3).

 - Make any further customization and set up your page settings, then click Publish.